junxit/us-congress-bills-110/metadata.md

 - 2007-03-13 — Introduced in House
 - 2007-03-13 — Introduced in House
 - 2007-03-13 — Referred to the House Committee on the Judiciary.
+- 2007-04-20 — Referred to the Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law.
+- 2007-09-25 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-09-25 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-10-24 — Committee Consideration and Mark-up Session Held.
+- 2007-10-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-05 — Placed on the Union Calendar, Calendar No. 385.
+- 2008-05-05 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-618.
+- 2008-05-05 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-618.